INOMICS Salary Report 2020

 How has the Economics Job Market Been Affected by the Coronavirus? - Salary Report Introduction

-In 2020, INOMICS has once again carried out its salary survey, examining the state and health of the economics profession worldwide.
+In 2020, INOMICS once again carried out its salary survey, examining the state and health of the economics profession worldwide.
 As in previous years, the survey considered pay, sector, seniority, location, gender and educational background.
 Our 2020 survey was launched in the spring as cases of coronavirus began to increase exponentially around the world.
 Consequently, we added new questions related to the coronavirus pandemic to assess the effect of the crisis on economists and economics students.

 INOMICS is in a unique position to survey a broad and engaged subset of economists from a wide range of countries and at a wide variety of career stages.
 Based on this data, while recognising the limitations of a restricted sample, we are able to make key observations about the overall and regional state of economist salaries, about the extent of gender diversity at different career stages, and about the value of different levels of education in terms of salary later achieved.